Waradu/a.ni.me/README.md

   <h1 align="center">A • NI • ME</h1>

    Can't keep up with all the anime you've watched?
 Neither can we! <br>
    Organize your list, hide the for research purpose ones and keep things under control.
-We won't tell.
+We won't tell. <br>
+   **DEVELOPMENT IS CURRENTLY PAUSED BUT WILL CONTINUE IN THE FUTURE**
 </div>

 <br>